FionaZhang23/lung-image-segmentation/README.md

 ## 📌 Overview

-This project implements a deep learning-based segmentation model to classify suspicious regions in radiological images of human lungs.
+This project implements a multi-label classification segmentation model to classify suspicious regions in radiological images of human lungs.
 The model performs pixel-wise classification with 4 possible classes and is trained using historical lung scans labeled by radiologists.

 This work was completed as part of **CSC373/673: Data Mining (Spring 2025)** at Wake Forest University.